Perspectives – Spring 2018 Issue

-Welcome to the Fall 2016 edition of our online newsletter.
+Welcome to the Spring 2018 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States and Canada.

 We are passionate about the consulting services we provide.
 Having a full-time, on-site consultant at your church to guide your leaders each and every day during your campaign will certainly ensure success.